-Michael G Bennett is currently an associate professor on the faculty of the Northeastern University School of Law, teaching courses on (i) the intersection of law, technology and science, (ii) intellectual property law and (iii) contracts.
-Michael was previously the Andrew W. Mellon Fellow in Science, Technology and Society at Vassar College.
+Michael G Bennett is a research professor at the University of Michigan.
+He was formerly an associate professor on the faculty of the Northeastern University School of Law, teaching courses on (i) the intersection of law, technology and science, (ii) intellectual property law and (iii) contracts.
+Before that he was the Andrew W. Mellon Fellow in Science, Technology and Society at Vassar College.
 He has also held teaching and research positions at Michigan Technological University, Polytechnic University and the University of Virginia, and has served as advisor to several university offices of technology transfer.

 Michael’s research concerns intellectual property law regimes, science and technology policy, and the societal implications of emerging technologies, particularly nanotechnology and anti-plagiarism systems.